 To make an organizing project go faster:

-…on laundry baskets, bins, and other containers.
+Avoid lids on laundry baskets, bins, and other containers.
 They just make it harder to put things away.
 For other items, I’m a huge fan of clear sweater boxes.
 Not only do they hold sweaters in your closet, but they’re perfect for holding beans, rice, and pasta in your pantry, Legos in your playroom, the stuff you collect at trade shows, and more.
 They fit on almost any shelf in any home and can hold most of the stuff in your house.
 I order them by the case.
-Here are more effortless ways to get a little more organized.